burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 - GameMaker Studio 2 Decompiler Script
 - GameMaker Studio 1 Decompiler Script

+Miscellanous Scripts:
+- BetterExportSpritesAsGIF.csx (Can Export Sprites to GIF in bulk, and can adjust the Speed of the GIF, without an external DLL)
+- ExportSpriteStrip.csx (Exports Sprites as a Sprite Strip, which places all frames of a Sprite within the same file)

-## Thanks to
+## Credit
-* The UnderMiners Team, for UnderTaleModTool
-> And all contributors to UTMT

-* colinatior27, for his work on UnderAnalyzer
+UnderTaleModTool Contributors
+- All previous and current UnderTaleModTool Contributors
+- colinatior27, for basically carrying the UTMT project
+- Dobby233Liu, for adding some 2024.11 Fixes
+- CST1229, for adding the new Room Editor from UTMTCE and other changes

+Decompiling Script Creators
-* loypoll, for most of the code for the GMS2 Decompiler Script
+- crystallizedsparkle, for the original GMS2 Decompiler Script
-* cubeww, for his original GMS1 Decompiler Script
+- cubeww, for the original GMS1 Decompiler Script
-* CST1229, for Improving cubeww's Script a bit
+- CST1229, for Improving cubeww's Script a bit

+Other Contributions
-* Pizza Tower Variable Definitions by @avievie on Github
+- Pizza Tower Variable Definitions by avievie and CST1229
+- luizzeroxis, for the initial work on the Better Dark/Light mode
+- zivmaor, for the "Hide Child Code Entries" Setting
-* Pizza Tower Enums by CST1229 and all UTMTCE Contributors
+- Pizza Tower Enum Resolver originally by CST1229 (completely rewritten by me in UTMT 0.7.0.0 update)
-* 2024.11 Fixes by @Dobby233Liu on Github

-* burnedpopcorn (me), for Improving All new Scripts provided, and adding support for both UTMT and UnderAnalyzer to All new Scripts
-> and this UTMT/UA Build, obviously

-*Also Special thanks to CatMateo, for the good advice and help
+My Contributions
+- Updated the Better Dark/Light Mode by luizzeroxis to also work with new windows introduced in UTMT 0.7.0.0
+- Made the Variable Definition Maker Window and all of its functionality
+- Made the Pizza Tower Enum Finder Window and most of its functionality
+- Improved the Decompiling Scripts in various ways (see script headers to see list of changes)
+- Made BetterExportSpritesAsGIF.csx and ExportSpriteStrip.csx

+And more to come!